patatepartie/local_apt/README.md

 ```
 /usr/local/local-repository
 ```
-This is overridable by an attribute.
+This is overridable by setting `node['local_apt']['directory']`.

+This recipe will also link all the debian (.deb) packages found in a provided list of directories and their subdirectories from the serving directory.

 ### dependencies recipe
 The `dependencies` recipe only install the required dependencies but do not create a local repository.